matteocitterio/LSN_Citterio/LSN_6/6.1/Readme.md

-For detailed instructions on how to use the code, see the `.ipynb` file
+For detailed instructions on how to use the code, see the `Readme.md` file